 - DNR Status Update provided to Legislature in 2017 re: Approved High Capacity Wells

 - DNR Wisconsin’s Water Use “Story” (link to document) – overview with narratives, graphics, maps included (2018 data) and hyperlinks to withdrawals from high capacity wells for agricultural irrigation, agricultural uses, other irrigation uses, industrial uses/power generation, municipal water supply, and all other groundwater uses.
-Document also includes a link to the 2018 Tabular Water Use Data spreadsheet by sector, county

 - Wisconsin Water Quantity Data Viewer – tool for public use showing a variety of water quantity information: layers selected provide data regarding existing wells/withdrawals, pending well applications, recently (last 30 days) approved well applications, well applications approved but not constructed yet, monitoring point locations

 Water Resources Education Coalition presentation at public event hosted by CSWAC, held at Plover Municipal Building – 12/31/16